jcu-eresearch/plone-user-doc/source/espaces.rst

        Your colleagues will need to let you know they've completed this step so you know when to proceed.

 #.
-After they have logged in once, eSpaces will now know about
+After each of your colleagues have logged in once, eSpaces will now know
-   them and you can follow instructions for :ref:`sharing-your-content`.
+   about their accounts.
+Once this has happened, you can continue following instructions for :ref:`sharing-your-content`.

 #.
-If you'd like to share with the same people later, eSpaces already knows
+If you'd like to share with the same people later, you can search and share
-   about them, so you can search and share with them immediately.
+   with them immediately as they are already known to eSpaces.